laco57/AI-Robotic-arm/README.md

 For creativity -> Gemma 2 (this one is a bit heavier though so keep that in mind)

-#There is many other models but if you are going to run the AI on your personal computer where you also do other sutff
+#There are many other models but if you are going to run the AI on your personal computer where you also do other sutff
 i highly recommend not going over 3b parameters.

 Next you need to download the model,follow these steps, i am using qwen2.5:3b for the example just switch that if you want a different model